montevideo-tech/cmcd-validator/packages/cmcd-validator-demo-app/README.md

 ![](images/select-player.png)

-2. Enter the manifest URL and click "Play" to start playback.
+2. Enter the manifest URL and click "Start" to start playback.

 ![](images/content-playing.png)
 > **_NOTE:_** The requests made by the player will be displayed in the panel on the right-hand side.
 The color of the request indicates its validation status: green for valid, red for invalid, and yellow for warnings.

-3. To view the validation output for a request, click on it and scroll down.
+3. To view the validation output of a request, click on it and scroll down.

 ![](images/validation-datail.png)